 Attending a medical assistant school could help create a path to a new career in the medical field.
-The Medical Assistant Diploma program at Brightwood College is career- focused to help you reach your goals.
-In addition, our program can prepare eligible students for the exam to become a certified medical assistant.
+The Medical Assistant Diploma program at Brightwood College offers classes that are career-focused to help you reach your goals.

 It takes a specific set of skills and a working knowledge of medical terminology to work in the healthcare field.
-You need education and training to help you stand out from other candidates.
-In our medical assistant certification program, we equip you with the clinical and administrative skills that could help you successfully enter the field.
+You need education and medical assistant training to help you stand out from other candidates.
+In our medical assistant program, our courses are designed to equip you with the clinical and administrative skills that could help you successfully enter the field.

 Our medical assistant training is comprehensive.
 You will receive hands-on training in labs that simulate real-world work environments and utilize the equipment found in healthcare facilities.
-You can learn to be a second set of hands in the examining room, develop a sharp eye for accurate recordkeeping and be a calming presence for patients.
+You can learn to be a second set of hands in the examining room, develop a sharp eye for accurate record-keeping and be a calming presence for patients.
+Read our related post: what does it take to become a medical assistant?

 Our medical assistant courses emphasize professionalism and teamwork.
 Courses are taught by qualified instructors who have real-world experience in their fields.
 Mastering clinical skills is an important part of becoming a medical assistant.
 Our classes are structured in a way to help you learn, practice and implement these skills.